 Capacity: 500GB/1TB/2TB | Interface: Thunderbolt 3 | Warranty: 3-years

 If you’re a creative or a professional, and you need an external NVMe SSD that’s going to save you time rather than waste it, you might want to give the Samsung X5 Portable SSD a look.
-Thanks to its use of Thunderbolt 3, rugged magnesium build and AES 256-bit encryption, it’s fast, secure and durable – everything you want in an external SSD.
-However, this isn’t a cheap accessory, this is one of the best SSDs and it’s priced as such.
+Thanks to its use of Thunderbolt 3, rugged magnesium build and AES 256-bit encryption, it’s fast, secure and durable – everything you want in an external SSD in which to store all your hard creativework.
+This isn’t a cheap accessory, but this is one of the best SSDs and is priced as such.
 Everyday users may want to look elsewhere, this is all about sheer speed.

 Read the full review: Samsung X5 Portable SSD